-OPM awards $290M contract to improve quality and timeliness of retirement services
+OPM has awarded a $290M contract to improve the quality and timeliness of retirement services.

 A new pension administration system, which seeks to eliminate multiple interim annuity payments that many new retirees now receive, is designed to ensure that they get their first retirement annuity checks on the day they are due, according to Office of Personnel Management officials.

 OPM announced May 3 that it had awarded a 10-year, $290 million contract to Hewitt Associates to create the pension system, a major component of a retirement systems modernization project that will affect 5 million participants.
 OPM plans to award separate contracts for converting its paper records and for business transformation services.

 Hewitt Associates, which begins work June 1, will base the system on its own Total Benefits Administration software, which the global human resources company uses to manage pension administration for hundreds of companies.